juandld/narritive-hero/README.md

 ## Project Structure

 *   `frontend/`: Contains the SvelteKit frontend application.
+The UI is built with a component-based architecture, including components for file uploads, note display, and recording controls.
 *   `backend/`: Contains the Python FastAPI backend, including the logic for audio processing and narrative generation.
 *   `voice_notes/`: Directory where the recorded voice notes are stored.
+*   `narratives/`: Directory where the generated narratives are stored.
 *   `compose.yaml`: Defines the services, networks, and volumes for Docker Compose.